 Despite all your knowledge and abilities, it’s difficult to write your resume.
 That’s why we’ve analyzed numerous resumes from all stages and specialties within the education field.
-We’ve learned what works to help you get more interviews in 2023 and created five substitute teacher resume samples to help you build an eye-catching resume that will showcase your accomplishments.
+We’ve learned what works to help you get more interviews in 2023 and created seven substitute teacher resume samples to help you build an eye-catching resume that will showcase your accomplishments.

 The hardest part of writing your resume is getting started, so use these resume samples to inspire you and write a great resume to get the dream job you’ve always wanted!

 Substitute Teacher Resume

 - Details are the name of the game for your substitute teacher resume, so before you submit your application, make sure you’ve checked your resume to ensure a high-quality submission.

 - Include courses you’ve taught, grade levels you’ve prepared, and classroom sizes you managed.
 The more numbers and details, the better!

 - To really impress hiring managers, make sure you indicate the results of your work.
 Showing how you made a positive impact through your responsibilities will ‘wow’ any employer.

 - For example, did you help students increase their test scores?
 Did you improve student engagement?
 List what you did and how you helped what you did for the best effect!